 Why wait for your next vacation to go on an adventure when you can have one every weekend?
 Well, maybe not every weekend, but as often as you wish and are able to.
 The UK has an abundance of national parks, many of them offering extensive networks of bridleways.
 Just pick the one closest to you and saddle up for adventure!

-Whether you’re looking for a relaxing ride or some challenging terrain, beach gallops or wild moorlands, you will find a variety of two to four day routes for weekend horse riding in the UK.
+Whether you’re looking for a relaxing ride or something more challenging, want to gallop on the beach or canter across wild moorlands, you’ll find a variety of two to four-day itineraries for a horse riding weekend break in the United Kingdom.

-If you’ve been wondering what the best destinations are, here are the most popular national parks for a short horse riding getaway:
+If you’ve been wondering what the best destinations are, here are the most popular national parks in the UK for a short horse riding getaway: